jdtaylor7/workflow/README.md

 please read through the playbooks yourself before using them.***

 1. Install Ansible: `pacman -S ansible`
+2. Add localhost to Ansible host list: `echo "localhost" | sudo tee -a /etc/ansible/hosts`
-2. Navigate to this repo's Ansible directory: `cd ansible`
+3. Navigate to this repo's Ansible directory: `cd ansible`
-3. Run the top-level Ansible playbook: `sudo ansible-playbook main.yml`
+4. Run the top-level Ansible playbook: `sudo ansible-playbook main.yml`

+AUR packages are not installed automatically as this would be a security vulnerability.